gdr-98/How-to-create-a-Linux-security-module/4.x/README.md

 Try to think to this folder like it is linux/.
-I created the directories just like they are in the linux repository, so you know where you have to create and put the files.
+I created the directories just like they are in the linux kernel folder, so you know where you have to create and put the files.

 Credits to 4.x versions to: